Dextrorph/Stable-diffusion-webui-video-multiprompt/README.md

 ## FFMPEG bug

+This is fixed now.
+I leave this explantion here anyways, for the case anybody need to manually use FFMPEG for another reason.

 Sometimes, especially when making longer videos with higher framerates I get the error message that width or height can't be zero and it does not create a video.
 But the images have been created.
 To still get the video you can just run FFMPEG manually.
 To do this you have to create a txt file containing all absolute paths of the images in a certain format in the right order.
 To do this efficiently I use the following code and run it on a Python interpreter.

 ~~~